Cj0x7c00/Anvil/README.md

 if you haven't already, set a VULKAN_SDK environment variable to the vulkan SDK path. this is required for the engine to work

-run the "Setup.bat" script and link with the GLFW library.
+run the "Setup.bat" script

-in Vis Studio, add the GLFW lib path to "additional library directories"
+open the solution and run

 ##### --- OR (not tested) ---

 run the "Setup.sh" for Mac